 - Don't read the newspaper, listen to your iPod, work on your laptop, chew gum, use your cell phone or talk to other people while waiting in the back of the courtroom.

 - Don't make faces or roll your eyes or otherwise show negative reactions to something happening in the court.

 - Don't ignore or treat non-judge members of the court staff poorly.
 They are part of the justice system that will decide your case.

-- Don't act angry or short-tempered with the judge, even if you are upset by your case.
+- Don't act angry or short-tempered with the judge or other side, even if you are upset by your case.